IgniparousTempest/south-african-media-bias/README.md

 The raw data used to plot these figures can be found in the *.json files in the [results folder](./results).

+These tools will not work indefinitely: if any of the websites change, the tools will no longer work.

 ## Prerequisites

 All instructions assume you are using Debian/Ubuntu.
 If you are running Windows or Mac, adjust them accordingly.